Parasports Adventurer I Alana Nichols

 “Yeah absolutely, we have a Women’s division for the first time this year.
 It’s only the third World Championships in Adaptive Surfing so we’re very much in the infancy of the sport.

 Now that we have a Women’s Division, it’s my personal mission to use that to raise the profile of the sport and to get more Wave Skis - the piece of equipment I surf on – out to as many people as possible.

 The issue is at the moment is that Wave Ski as a division within Adaptive Surfing is very U.S centred, because we have the equipment.
 Outside of the US we there are some great male Wave Skiers but the problem is we don’t have any females.
 Basically I need to get a strong, willing, stoked female and get her the equipment because you need a number of countries to compete.“

-Normally you’d be preparing for the Winter Paralympics in Pyeongchang 2018, do you miss the day-to-day pressure of training towards a Paralympic Games?
+Do you miss the day-to-day pressure of training towards a Paralympic Games?

 “After 2014 (Winter Paralympics in Sochi) I needed some space, a lot of athletes deal with burnout but I had some pretty significant injuries.
 The track in Sochi was treacherous.
 Myself and a couple of teammates ended up in the hospital.
 I just needed to create some space for myself to see what my relationship with ski-racing was, and also to have a bit of time to miss it, which really helped.

 I’m right on the cusp of retirement for sure.
 A lot of my Paralympic career so far has been associated with inspiring others, sacrificing my true desires to put myself in a position to help other people with injuries know what they can do.